santiagogonzalez-dev/fractal-nvim/README.md

 This is my personal config, it reads from a json file to enable some modules that I wrote and it covers all my basic needs.

-# Why the name fractal-nvim?
-I choose it randomly just like I did with csj-neovim, and I like how it sounds 🙂.

 ## Config
 Most of your configs should go under `./user`, just treat it like the lua directory, with the difference that you can clearly differentiate your user